sammy355/samar.github.io/_posts/2026-02-16-Off_Policy_RL.md

 #### 2.3 Protein Sequence Design

 We take two tasks for protien sequence design.
-Green fluorescent Protein (GFP) and Additive adeno-associated virus (AAV).
+Green fluorescent Protein (GFP) <a href="#ref-9" title="(2016) Local fitness landscape of the green fluorescent protein.
+Nature">[9]</a> and Additive adeno-associated virus (AAV)<a href="#ref-10" title="(2019) Comprehensive AAV capsid fitness landscape reveals a viral gene and enables machine-guided design.
+Science">[10]</a>.
 GFP is a protein that has green fluorescence when it is exposed to light in ultraviolet range, and the objective of this task is to identify protein sequences with high log-fluorescence intensity values.
 AAV are small virus that affects humans and some other species.
 Many features make AAV an attractive candidate for gene therapy.
 In this task our aim is to discover sequences that lead to higher gene therapeutic efficiency.

 The vocabulary for both the tasks are defined as standard set of 20 amino acids, the initial dataset D<sub>0</sub> is generated by random mutation , we set δ to 0.05 and λ is set to 1.
 For GFP task, the sequence length (L) is 238 while for AAV task it is 90.
 The initial dataset for GFP task has approx. 10,200 sequences with a maximum score of 3.5 while for AAV task it is approx. 15,300 with maximum score being 0.5.